dotnet/AspNetCore.Docs/aspnetcore/blazor/components/css-isolation.md

 ## CSS isolation configuration

-When working with isolated CSS, no configuration is required.
-However, configuration is available for advanced scenarios or when there are dependencies on other existing tools or workflows.
+CSS isolation is designed to work out-of-the-box, but provides configuration for some advanced scenarios—such as when there are dependencies on existing tools or workflows.

 ### Customize scope identifier format